 Goose Management Plan

-The number of Canada geese has increased dramatically over the last few decades and there is currently an overabundance of geese in Rocky Point Park.
-The presence of geese in the park poses a health and safety risk, as they leave large amounts of fecal matter on lawns and docks, and in the water.
+The number of Canada geese has increased dramatically over recent decades.
+The amount that use Rocky Point Park throughout the summer has been especially high.
+Such high numbers of geese pose a health and safety risk, as they leave a lot of droppings.
 Geese can also develop aggressive and territorial behaviour, including begging for food and biting people.
-In addition to the health and safety risk, there are financial costs associated with removing fecal matter to protect park users and installing physical barriers to deter geese from entering the park.
+In addition to the health and safety risk, there are financial costs associated with removing droppings and installing physical barriers to deter geese from entering the park.

 Goose Hazing – Frequently Asked Questions